jtodic/docker-time-machine/README.md

 Track your Docker image evolution through git history.
 Find bloat, optimize builds, and understand how your images changed over time.

+## ⚡ Fast Analysis with Layer Caching

+DTM leverages Docker's intelligent layer caching to analyze your image history **blazingly fast**.
+Unchanged layers are reused across builds, so you only pay the build cost for layers that actually changed.
+Analyzing 20+ commits typically takes just minutes, not hours.

 ## What It Does

 DTM walks through your git history, builds the Docker image at each commit, and records key metrics: